 The deadline for bidders to submit a bid is usually 4 weeks from when the tender is released.
 It is within this 4 week period that the ILOs have the opportunity to suggest companies for CERN to include.
 Therefore it is vital that you respond to STFC as soon as possible if you would like your company to be put forward.
 Only ILOs can suggest additional bidders; firms cannot propose themselves.

 For requirements exceeding 200,000CHF (~£150,000) a public announcement is made on the “Forthcoming Market Surveys and Calls for Tenders” section of the CERN Procurement website.
 This page contains information on the current and forthcoming Market Surveys.
 A market survey is the first stage of the tender process and consists of a qualification questionnaire which is used to select the firms to be invited for tender.
+Submitting a market survey does not commit you to bidding, but if you do not complete a market survey then you will not be invited to tender.

 Market survey invitations are sent to firms proposed by the technical contact or the purchasing contact or selected from CERN’s database of registered companies.
 The invitation mail makes available online all the necessary documentation including a cover letter, a brief technical description, a qualification questionnaire and any other relevant documents such as drawings.
 If a company is interested in an opportunity they are required to fully complete the qualification questionnaire and return it directly to CERN; full instructions are in the cover letter.